-Many problems can be solved by simply re-initializing TeX Live, which is an item in the Tools menu of the launcher.
+Many problems can be solved, at least for the current session, by simply re-initializing TeX Live, which is an item in the Tools menu of the launcher.

 There are limitations on what can be done on a standard UWP desktop, which runs under the control of RES Workspace Manager:

-- Some file associations, such as for .pdf and .eps, are reset at re-login to the RES defaults.
+- Some file associations, such as for .pdf and .eps, are claimed by RES.

 - Many applications are virtualized, which complicates integration into TeX Live.
-This is e.g. the case with Adobe Reader, and also with WinEdt, which is available to some users.
+This is e.g. the case with WinEdt, which is available to some users.

 - Settings are preserved between logins only if that has been so configured by ICT staff.

 Some specific problems you may encounter when running our TeX Live: